mattva01/schooltool/README.txt

 To run all unit tests, do

-  python test.py -pv
+  python test.py -pv -u

 To run all functional tests, do

-  python test.py -fpv
+  python test.py -pv -f

 The test runner has more options and features.
 To find out about them, do